vdresch/mapa_violencia_django/README.md

 - ranking of crimes
 - change datepicker min date mobile (so it does not go below oct 2021)
 - filter by weekday and time
-- css to separate file
-- clean and document code